 - Do not treat one scan as the final word: high-stakes decisions need more than one signal.

-If you are reviewing internal, unpublished, or privacy-sensitive text, check Detector Checker’s security and privacy practices before making it part of a routine workflow.
+If you are reviewing internal, unpublished, or privacy-sensitive text, check AI Detector Checker’s security and privacy practices before making it part of a routine workflow.

 AI Detection vs. Plagiarism Checking